-442. The most notable recent examples of this are Willis (2012) and Robeck \it{et} al. (2015).
+511. The most notable recent examples of such industry-affiliated analyses are Willis (2012), Robeck et al. (2015), and Jaakkola and Willis (2019).

-443. The pattern of zoo animals often living longer than their free-ranging counterparts is well established.
-An analysis of more than 50 mammal species found that, in 84 percent of cases, zoo animals live longer than their wild counterparts (Tidière et al. 2016).
+512. The pattern of zoo animals often living longer (sometimes significantly longer) than their free-ranging counterparts is well established.
+An analysis of more than 50 mammal species found that, in 84 percent of cases, zoo animals live longer than their free-ranging counterparts (Tidière et al., 2016).
 This makes sense, given that prey species, for example, are not subject to predation in zoos.
-Elephants (Clubb et al., 2008) and cetaceans are notable exceptions to this rule; they do not live as long as, and certainly not longer than, free-ranging counterparts.
+Elephants (Clubb et al., 2008) and cetaceans are notable exceptions to this rule and rarely live as long as (and certainly do not live longer than) free-ranging counterparts.

-444. Reeves and Mead (1999).
+513. Reeves and Mead (1999).

-445. For comparison, "happier" captive orangutans-those provided conditions that reduce their stress levels-have been found to live longer (Weiss et al., 2011b).
+514. See, for an example of this, Marino et al. (2020).
+For comparison, "happier" captive orangutans-those provided conditions that reduce their stress levels-have been found to live longer (Weiss et al., 2011b).

-CHAPTER 10 · HUMAN-DOLPHIN INTERACTIONS
+CHAPTER 11: HUMAN-DOLPHIN INTERACTIONS